-With only 13 countries on the continent, the best countries to visit in South America really depend on what you’re looking for.
+With only 13 on the continent, the best countries to visit in South America really depend on your preference.

-Perhaps an outdoorsy trip to Peru full of hiking and ancient history?
+Want to stay active?
+Take an outdoorsy trip to Peru full of hiking and ancient history.
 Alternatively, Colombia’s most popular cities offer a little bit of something for everyone on a well-trodden tourist track.
 Brazil is full of awe-inspiring sites, from Iguazu Falls to the world wonder Christ the Redeemer statue overlooking Rio de Janeiro’s famous Copacabana Beach.

 Ready to start planning your trip?
 Discover how Troupe can help you and your travel buddies vote on a destination, accommodations, and more.

 Let Troupe help you with all the details.
 Vote on your favorite accommodations, share flight information, and much more.

 The best countries to visit in South America include:

 You may know that Peru is full of famous Mayan archaeological sites, the towering Andes Mountains, and the highest lake in the world.
 But what you might not know?
 You’ll also find hidden oases in the desert, rainbow mountains, and the “poor man’s Galapagos” islands.

 For travelers that love the outdoors, this is definitely one of the best South American countries to visit.
 Tackle the 4-day trek along the Inka Trail to Machu Picchu.
 Try sandboarding on the dunes surrounding the desert oasis of Huacachina.
 Explore the floating islands of Lake Titicaca.
 Hike to the surreal Rainbow Mountain.
 Hop in a boat and take a tour of the Islas Ballestas (Poor Man’s Galapagos) where you’ll find sleeping sea lions, Humboldt penguins, and blue-footed boobies.

 All across Colombia, you’ll find its culture overflowing.